KDD Cup 2020 Call for Proposals

 Contact email: firstname.lastname@example.org

-SIGKDD-2019 will take place in Anchorage, Alaska, US from August 4 - 8, 2019.
-The KDD Cup competition is anticipated to last for 2-4 months, and the winners will be notified by mid-July 2019.
+SIGKDD-2020 will take place in San Diego.
+The KDD Cup competition is anticipated to last for 2-4 months, and the winners will be notified by mid-July 2020.
 The winners will be honored at the KDD conference opening ceremony and will present their solutions at the KDD Cup workshop during the conference.
-The winners are expected to be monetarily rewarded, with the first prize being in the ballpark of ten thousand dollars.

-We are looking for strong proposals that meet the following requirements: a novel and motivated goal, a broad business impact, a rigid and fair setup, a challenging yet manageable task, and domain accessibility to the general public.
+We are looking for strong proposals that meet the following requirements: a novel and motivated goal, an interesting challenge and a broad outreach for the data science community, a rigid and fair setup, a challenging yet manageable task, and domain accessibility to the general public.
+A broad societal or business impact of the proposed problem is encouraged.

 - A novel and motivated goal.
-Of a particular interest are tasks that imply machine learning solutions different from the traditional KDD Cup setting (an ensemble of classifiers is learned on a given training set to obtain a high-quality classification result on a held-out test set).
-Examples of non-traditional setups would be incrementally arriving data and evaluation on the accumulated error; prediction given a limited amount of resources; learning with mostly unlabeled data; addressing cold-start issues in learning; learning over multiple types of data; applications of deep learning models, etc.
+Of particular interest are tasks that a novel to the data science community, representative of business problems, and call for novel approaches to solve them.
+Examples of challenging problems include incrementally arriving data and evaluation on the accumulated error; prediction given a limited amount of resources; learning with mostly unlabeled data; addressing cold-start issues in learning; learning over multiple types of data; hierarchical models on multiple sources of data with different levels of problem representation (high-volume low-level unstructured along with highly structured with pre-selected features), applications of deep learning models, etc.

 - A rigid and fair setup.
 The organizers should guarantee the availability of the data and the confidentiality of the test set (to prevent information leakages at any cost).
 The evaluation metrics should be both meaningful for the application in-hand and statistically sound for the objective comparison.
 The baseline should be established to show that non-trivial results can be achieved.
 An estimate of what constitutes a significant difference in the performance will be much appreciated.

 - A challenging yet manageable task.
 The task should be challenging in the sense that there is enough room for improvement from the basic solutions, and novel ideas are required to succeed in the competition.
-The task should be manageable in about 3 months’ time, and the underlying infrastructure should be supported by the organizers such that the competitors could mainly focus on the core challenge.
+The task should be manageable in about 3 months’ time.

 - Domain accessibility.
 The notions presented in the competition description should be accessible to the majority of machine learning and data mining practitioners who might not have an excessive domain knowledge or access to a powerful computational infrastructure.